-What is a Continuing Care Retirement Community (CCRC)?
+Continuing Care Retirement Community NJ

+The Life Care contract (also called Type A) covers full healthcare needs, so if someone needs to move to assisted living or memory care from independent living, they are paying the same monthly fee.
 With a Life Care contract, you can live a vibrant lifestyle today without worries about the potential cost of additional care tomorrow.
-No matter what level of supportive living you may need in the future, you’re entitled to receive it right here on the CHCC campus, without a change to your monthly fee.
-You’ll get exceptional, compassionate care that fits your needs, giving you seamless access to a range of supportive living environments, including assisted living, memory care, long-term care, and mental health services.
+No matter what level of support you may need in the future, you’re entitled to receive it in the same community, without a change to your monthly fee.
+A one-time entrance fee and ongoing monthly fee give you full access to the continuum of high-quality care, should you need it in the future, and a Life Care contract protects you from the ever-escalating cost of long-term care.

 What does this really mean?

 All other things being equal, a resident with a Life Care contract will pay more while living independently, either in the form of a higher entry fee or a higher monthly service fee.
 The trade-off is that almost all residential services, amenities, and if needed, health-related services—such as assisted living or skilled nursing care—are provided with little or no increase in monthly fees, other than inflationary adjustments.
 In essence, a resident of a CCRC with a Life Care contract pre-pays for some portion of health-related services that may be needed in the future.

 Why should you choose a Life Care contract?

 The benefit of a Life Care contract is that it provides better predictability of expenses for the rest of one’s life.
 Living in a Life Care community allows you to enjoy your favorite activities, groups and amenities without worrying about the landscaping, housework, maintenance or any future health care support.
 A one-time entrance fee and ongoing monthly fee provide for most living expenses, plus the peace of mind that comes from having health care for life as part of the contract.